KiltedCode/khandaria-campaign/sessions/2019/2019-04-19-rise-of-the-temple.md

 > "I reject the path of luxury and self indulgence"

-`Belsarin` strips of gear, touches and feels the magic potential under his hand
+`Belsaran` strips of gear, touches and feels the magic potential under his hand
 realizes he can "**detect magic**" with hand as supernatural ability
-`Belsarin` speaks the words, altar pulses and feels go into him
+`Belsaran` speaks the words, altar pulses and feels go into him
 white dot on his pinky, notices matches dot on the hand on altar
 puts on boots and fades